 The Drawbacks of Almond Milk for Cats

-As a general rule, experts believe that cats need about 24 to 35 calories every day for every pound in order for your cat to maintain a healthy weight.
-So, a 10-pound cat should have roughly 240 to 350 calories per day, and 1 small cup of almond milk can contain 30 to 60 calories.
+As a general rule, experts believe that cats need about 24 to 35 calories every day for every pound for your cat to maintain a healthy weight.
+So, a 10-pound cat should have roughly 240 to 350 calories per day, and 1 cup of almond milk can contain 30 to 60 calories.

 Sustainability of Almond Milk